Community Mediation Services

 of cases end with a satisfactory resolution

-The fee includes intakes, scheduling, and a 3-hour mediation session.
+The fee for a mediation includes intakes, scheduling, and a 3-hour mediation session.

-Prices are sliding scale; No one is turned away for lack of funds.
+No one is turned away for insufficient funds.

 SEEDS offers Remote Mediations!